fastly/altitude-nyc-abcd-workshop/README.md

  - Via HTTP: `git clone https://github.com/<USERNAME>/altitude-nyc-abcd-workshop.git`
 - Change directory into the repo: `cd altitude-nyc-abcd-workshop`
 - Install the dependencies `make install`
+ - This will install the Terraform binary to your `$HOME` directory and link your `$PATH`.
+Permission may be required.
  -  If you already have [Terraform](https://www.terraform.io/downloads.html) and the [Travis gem](https://github.com/travis-ci/travis.rb#installation) installed on your machine or would prefer to install manually, skip this step.
 - You're good to go!